 But when you do that, you risk worse cravings, sagging energy levels, and trouble thinking clearly.
-You might even up your chances of getting heart disease.
 Plus, you’ll miss a chance to load up on more of the nutrients you need for good health.

-Clearly convenience and the need for speed is the key for many people when it comes to eating their morning meal.
+Clearly, convenience and the need for speed are the keys for many people when it comes to eating their morning meal.
 So here’s a workweek's worth of portable food pairings that make it easy to rise and dine, at home or away.

-“Whole grains provide fiber, which slows down digestion and prevents large swings in blood sugar to keep your energy levels steady throughout the morning,” says Alissa Rumsey, RD.
+“Whole grains provide fiber, which slows down digestion and prevents large swings in blood sugar to keep your energy levels steady throughout the morning,” says Alissa Rumsey, a registered dietitian.

-Adding whole grains to your breakfast routine can help net you extra birthdays by lowering the risk of death from disease.
+Adding whole grains to your breakfast routine can help net you extra birthdays by cutting the chances of dying from disease.
 “Just be sure the waffles you buy list a whole grain like whole wheat flour as the first ingredient,” Rumsey says.

 Dynamic Duo: Rye Toast + Smoked Salmon

 Research shows that eating rye bread for breakfast can curb hunger before and after lunch.
 Why?
-It’s rich in super-filling fiber, which keeps you feeling full and eating less.
+It’s rich in super-filling fiber, which makes you feel full and eat less.
 Look for loaves with an ingredient list that starts with whole rye flour or rye meal for even more fiber.